lfjdhr123/nodejs-react-template/README.md

 ## What the template includes:
 1. Node.js + Express.js for the web application framework
 2. React + Redux + React Router for the front framework
+3. Babel for the Javascript compiler
+4. Webpack for the module bundler

 ## How to start: